 Liability for failure to comply

-Failing to comply with the ADA means your business is susceptible to lawsuits, and it's common for attorneys to seek out noncompliant businesses both in the physical and digital space.
-According to Engelhardt, the costs of an ADA lawsuit add up quickly.
+Failing to comply with the ADA means your business is susceptible to lawsuits, and according to Engelhardt, the costs of an ADA lawsuit add up quickly.

 "Other than a business being forced to comply, which is costly, the business will have to pay attorneys' fees, which can be tens of thousands of dollars," Engelhardt said.
 "Depending on the state, the business owner can be looking at a $50,000 bill."

 Beyond regulatory consequences, failure to provide accessibility to users with disabilities means losing out on business.
-If users cannot navigate your website, you might be missing sales opportunities.
-Further, even if you're not missing out on sales, ADA compliance makes it easier for search engines to crawl and index your website, pushing it up in the rankings and getting your web content in front of more users.
+If users cannot navigate your website, you're missing sales opportunities.
+Further, ADA compliance makes it easier for search engines to crawl and index your website, pushing it up in the rankings and getting your web content in front of more users.

-"If users with disabilities struggle to complete forms and make purchases on your website, you could be losing out on potential customers," said Laura Ferruggia, senior content creator for Miles Technologies.
+"If users with disabilities struggle to complete forms and make purchases on your website, you could be losing out on potential customers," said Laura Ferruggia, marketing strategist for Miles Technologies.
 "Plus, many of the rules for ADA compliance also help websites with search engine optimization."